How to Extract Quotes From Videos: The Complete 2026 Guide

 Step 1: Import Your Video

-Open VidNotes and import your video.
-You can:
+Open VidNotes and import:

-- Paste a YouTube URL directly
+• Paste a YouTube URL

-- Upload a local video file from your device
+• Upload a local file

-- Import from cloud storage (iCloud, Google Drive, Dropbox)
+• Import from cloud storage (iCloud, Google Drive, Dropbox)

-- Record a new video in-app
+• Record a new video in-app

 Step 2: Generate the Transcript

-Once imported, VidNotes automatically:
+Once imported, VidNotes:

-- Returns a timestamped transcript in minutes
+• Returns a timestamped transcript in minutes

 Step 3: Search for Your Quote

-- VidNotes highlights all matches in the transcript
+• VidNotes highlights matches in the transcript

 Step 4: Review Context and Copy

-Once you find the quote:
+Once you find it:

-- Copy the exact text from the transcript
+• Copy the exact text

-- Note the timestamp for proper citation
+• Note the timestamp for citation

 Step 5: Verify for Accuracy (Optional)

-- Check speaker attribution in multi-speaker videos
+• Check speaker attribution in multi-speaker videos

 Best Practices for Using Video Quotes

-2. Preserve Context
+2. Preserve context

-3. Cite with Timestamps
+3. Cite with timestamps

-When referencing video quotes, include:
+When referencing a video quote, include:

-- Speaker name (if known)
+• Speaker name (if known)

-- Video title and source
+• Video title and source

-- Timestamp (e.g., "at 12:34")
+• Timestamp (e.g., "at 12:34")

-- Date published (for YouTube videos)
+• Date published (for YouTube)

 "The future of AI is not about replacing humans, it's about augmenting them." – Dr. Jane Smith, AI and the Future of Work, YouTube, 14:22, March 2026.

-4. Respect Copyright and Fair Use
+4. Respect copyright and fair use

-- Don't republish entire transcripts without permission
+• Don't republish entire transcripts without permission

 Use Cases: Real-World Examples